arif-makhdzir/SelfDrivingCarND-P2-TrafficSignClassifier/README.md

 Here is the result of softmax probabilities for each prediction:<br>
 <img src="./writeupimages/test_images_softmax_pred.png"/><br>
-The neural network is very certain of its classification for the 3 images that are from the classes in the dataset; with the top prediction all in the 0.85+ probability.
-The only issue here is that the neuralnet got the 60km/h sign prediction wrong: Its prediction is 50km/h.
-From the softmax probabilities we see that it is very sure that the sign is 50km/h (0.88), and it does not even assign any probability for 60km/h class.
-This is worrying indeed, if I have more time I will try to collect data for error per class and augment the data more for the speed limit signs.
+The neural network is very certain of its classification for the 3 images that are from the classes in the dataset; with the top prediction for all the images a perfect 1.00 probability.
+This is great, not only the model got the classifications correct, it is also very certain that it got them right.

-As for the 2 images that do not belong to any class in the dataset, the neural network is pretty certain about the no parking sign (top prediction 0.82) and not so certain (top prediction 0.32) for the Japanese children crossing sign.
+As for the 2 images that do not belong to any class in the dataset, the neural network is pretty certain about the Japanese children crossing sign (top prediction 0.99) and not so certain (top prediction 0.34) for the no parking sign.
 The neural net being uncertain about a traffic sign that does not belong to any class is great, as it has no chance of getting it right, but at least it is aware of the fact that it is seeing a traffic sign that it has no idea about.
-So the Japanese children crossing sign softmax probabilities of around 0.20-0.30 for top 3 predictions is a great result, as for the no parking sign with 0.82 top prediction probability is a bad result.
+So the no parking sign softmax probabilities of around 0.10-0.35 for top 3 predictions is a great result, as for the Japanese children crossing sign with 0.99 top prediction probability is a bad result.

 In conclusion, the model has good accuracy for the validation & test set.
-As for web images test, it perform fairly well for traffic signs that belong to classes in the dataset, however it still needs a bit of improvement to generalize better for real world application.
+As for web images test, it perform really well for traffic signs that belong to classes in the dataset and it is also giving reasonable softmax top 5 probabilities for traffic sign that it has no idea about (does not belong to any classes in the dataset).